-E.1 Wrap run_isok_queries()
+F.1 Wrap run_isok_queries()

-To perform actions before or after execution of run_isok_queries()'s arguments and returns run_isok_queries()'s results.
+To perform actions before or after execution of run_isok_queries(), write a new function that takes run_isok_queries()'s arguments and returns run_isok_queries()'s results.
 And does what you wish before or afterward.

-So, for example, to ensure a safe, consistent, value for search_path, you could write a function that executes SET search_path ...; before itself calling run_isok_queries() and returning the result.
+So, for example, to ensure a safe, consistent, value for search_path, you could write a function that executes SET search path ...:, before itself calling run isok queries() and returning the result.

-E.2 Extend Issue Classification
+F.2 Extend Issue Classification